1 - BigQuery

 • Batch Timeout: Maximal time in milliseconds to wait for a batch to be filled before sending it.
 The default value (-1) means that the batch should be full before sending, which may result in a long wait if the incoming traffic is low.
 For more details, see the AxoSyslog documentation.

-• Workers: Used for scaling the destination in case of high message load.
+• Number of Workers: Used for scaling the destination in case of high message load.
 Specifies the number of worker threads AxoRouter uses for sending messages to the destination.
 The default is 1.
 If high message throughput is not a concern, leave it on 1.
 For maximum performance, increase it up to the number of CPU cores available on AxoRouter.
 For more details, see the AxoSyslog documentation.

-7. Select Create.
+7. Select Add.

 3. Create a flow to connect the new destination to an AxoRouter instance.